Rakhi-Pundhir/6Companies30days/README.md

 **Q-7 (C2q7)**\
 ***First non-repeating character in a stream***
+We use queue data structure to store non repeating character of the string.We then traverse the string and increase the count of encountered character if it is one then we push it into the queue and then pop that element from the queue which has higher frequency than 1,if now the queue becomes empty that means there is no non-repeating character so we append a # else we append the first character to the string.

 **Q-8 (C2q8)**\
-***.Count ways to N'th Stair(Order does not matter)*** This was easiest problem I guess,since the order does not matter here, all we do is increment the ways by one when m is even.
+***.Count ways to N'th Stair(Order does not matter)*** This was the easiest problem I guess,since the order does not matter here, all we do is increment the ways by one when m is even.

 **Q-9 (C2q9)**\
 ***Which among them forms a perfect Sudoku Pattern ?***